Pop Bottles

 "Pop Bottles" is the first single from Birdman's third studio album, 5 * Stunna.
 The track features rapper Lil Wayne.
-The track also samples his song "Put Ya Hands Up."
+The track samples "Put Ya Hands Up" performed by Jadakiss from his 2001 album Kiss Tha Game Goodbye.
 The song has since sold over 3,690,000 copies.

 In the music video for the song, Birdman and Lil Wayne are depicted playing basketball, in a video game entitled "Popping Bottles".

 Young Money Entertainment's T-Streets and Mack Maine make cameos in the video along with Cash Money Records' All Star Cashville Prince and Brisco.